iodide-project/iodide-examples/README.md

 - https://iodide-project.github.io/iodide-examples/hipster-band-finder.html
 - https://iodide-project.github.io/iodide-examples/python.html

+_Please let us know if you spot any errors!_ (An issue is great; A PR is ideal!)

+You can load an of the other notebooks in the repo by loading the url ` https://iodide-project.github.io/iodide-examples/{NOTEBOOK_NAME}`, but be aware that not all of them have recieved the same level of attention and some may be a bit rough.

 # Contributing
 __Creating a demo and/or documentation notebookks is the best way to begin contributing to Iodide!__